-USO is the best pure-play fund that tracks crude oil prices; it’s the largest, most liquid of futures-backed oil ETFs, with 23 million shares exchanging hands daily and roughly $2 billion in assets.
-The USO is up more than 17% in the last three weeks – riding the coattails of the big run-up in oil prices.
+USO is the best pure-play fund that tracks crude oil prices; it’s the largest, most liquid of futures-backed oil ETFs, with 23 million shares exchanging hands daily and roughly $1.5 billion in assets.
+The USO is up more than 37% already this year – riding the coattails of the big run-up in oil prices.
 In fact, over the past five years USO has had a 0.96 correlation (1.0 is the highest) with crude.
 That’s a good thing now that oil prices are surging again.

 Oil ETFs to Buy: PowerShares DB Oil Fund (DBO)